a3kov/atomic_bucket/README.md

 end
 ```
 Variable (including zero and negative) cost is supported via cost factor (CF).
-To apply variable cost, use cost factor > 1 and scale up burst numbers accordingly.
+To apply variable cost, use CF > 1 and scale up burst numbers accordingly.
 CF only affects cost calculations for each request - capacity and refills are
 calculated using CF = 1.